#MorePeopleSinging

 Confidence + Identity Transformation

-The internal shift โ€” from "I'm not good enough" to "I'm ready, I'm prepared, I belong in this room."
+The internal shift — from "I'm not good enough" to "I'm ready, I'm prepared, I belong in this room."
+Not cheerleading.
 Evidence-based psychology applied to music education.
+Built on the understanding that no technique reaches a learner who has decided the lesson is not for them.

 Pillar 03